oprypin/crystal-imgui/README.md

 This library lets you use [Dear ImGui][imgui] with the [Crystal][] programming language.

-[Dear ImGui] is an immediate-mode library for programming and rendering graphical user interfaces.
-But note that just by itself it won't immediately let you do those things, it needs to be wired up to code that actually handles rendering and input.
+[Dear ImGui][imgui] is an immediate-mode library for programming and rendering graphical user interfaces.
+But note that just by itself it won't directly let you do those things, it needs to be wired up to code that actually handles rendering and input.
 You can write these yourself or use a library:

 * [crystal-imgui-sfml][] - backend using [SFML][] (assumed through [CrSFML][]).
   Please refer to its instructions primarily, as it takes over large parts of the installation.